markocupic/contao-php2xliff/README.md

 ![Backend](docs/screenshot_backend_1.png)

 # Changing the source language
-The source language for all Contao Core XLIFF files is english (en).
+The source language for all Contao Core XLIFF files is English (en).
- If you like to change this setting you have to do that in your project config in `config/config.yml`.
+ If you like to change this setting you have to do this in your project config in `config/config.yml`.

 ```yaml
 # config/config.yml